CsabaDu/CsabaDu.DynamicTestData/README.md

 - implement the necessary specific methods in the derived class with `IEnumerable<object[]>` returning types, and
 - declare a static instance of the derived class in the test class where it is going to be used.

 You can implement its children as test framework independent portable dynamic data source types.
-Using a test framework ín the derived classes, you can create specific types either like `TestCaseData` type data rows of NUnit, or generic `TheoryData<>` returning type methods of xUnit.
+Moreover, using a test framework in the derived classes, you can create specific types either like `TestCaseData` type data rows of NUnit, or generic `TheoryData<>` returning type methods of xUnit.
 You will find sample codes of these in the [Advanced Usage](#advanced-usage) section below.

 #### DynamicDataSource Properties